-Dental Treatment for Brisbane’s Most Anxious Patients with Laughing Gas**

 When laughing gas is inhaled alone it can cause euphoric effects.
 When administered as a mixture with oxygen, it puts the patient in conscious sedation.
 Laughing gas is not intended to put a dental patient into sleep.

 The mixture of Laughing gas with oxygen (Laughing gas/Oxygen mixture) has sedative properties.
 The mixture is inhaled normally through a nose mask.
 When a safe and controlled amount of the mixture is inhaled, patients can feel relaxed and sedated.
 After breathing the gas, within a few minutes, you may feel heaviness or tingling in your legs and arms.
 You may also feel light-headed.
 Eventually, you should feel calm and comfortable.

 Unsafe amounts of laughing gas can be harmful, cause hallucination and death.
 Dentists use a machine to deliver safe amounts of the mixture which is required for conscious sedation.
 Within a few minutes after the laughing gas machine is shut off, the gas is breathed out of the patient’s lungs.
 Laughing gas has low solubility and therefore exists rapidly from the body.

 Can You Still Feel Pain with Laughing Gas?

-Laughing gas can kill slight and moderate levels of pain.
+Laughing gas can kill slight and minor levels of pain.
 It is used to reduce or ease discomfort and mild levels of anxiety.
 Injection, for example, is not considered an extremely painful procedure.
-Some patients may not notice injection when sedated with happy gas.
+Some patients may not notice injections when sedated with happy gas.
 Nitrous oxide does not relieve significant pain, so an additional anesthetic like Local Anaesthesia is typically used during the procedure to prevent discomfort.
 Significant pain can be managed with more superior sedation methods like IV sedation or Sleep Dentistry using General anaesthetics.

 What are the Risks of Laughing Gas